CGA-TOOP/TOOP18/README.md

   - Display on the second line of the OLED “Bumpers ready”

 In loop()
-  - Declare an integer variable named buttonPressed which receives the returned value of the getButton function (code previously provided)
-  - Using a switch statement evaluate buttonPressed and do the following:
+  - Using a switch statement to do the following:
-    - If button 1 is pressed, start the motors so your robot moves forward, repeatedly display the range to an obstruction and continue moving forward until the ultrasonic sensor is less than or equal to 15 cm
+    - If button 1 is pressed, start the motors so your robot moves forward untill your robot hits an obstruction
-    - If button 2 is pressed, start the motors so your robot moves backwards, display the repeatedly display the range from an obstruction and continue moving backwards until the ultrasonic sensor read 30.5 cm or more.
+    - If button 2 is pressed, execute a 90 degree clockwise turn.
   - Delay for .5 second

 Please refer to previous in class exercises for the getButton() function (or copy from your previous code!).